This is my story of how I became a sex educator. In my words. And I’m starting with a trigger warning for abuse.

 I was sitting on the toilet, screaming for my mum.
 I couldn’t feel pain, but I was bleeding.
 A lot.
 From… there!

 My mum was as unprepared as I was.
 She explained that this is what happens to women.
-I shouldn’t worry, and it would continue until I was 40.
+I shouldn’t worry, and also that it would continue until I was 40.
+What??

 So, I was now a woman.
 Aged nine.
-And I had 31 years of continuous bleeding ahead (I’d assumed).
+And I, therefore, had 31 years of continuous bleeding ahead (I’d assumed).
 That felt like a VERY long time.

 Things would never be the same.
 My periods were heavy, painful and irregular.
 Scrubbing my stained knickers by hand with salt felt like a cruel punishment.
 And I hated waddling in those thick pads that chafed my baby thighs.